dmlc/wormhole/learn/linear/guide/criteo.md

 ## Performance

 Using 5 EC2 c4.8x machines with 100 workers, 100 servers and the default
+`criteo_s3.conf` (minibatch size = 100K and max delay = 4), it processes 0.95
-`criteo_s3.conf`, it processes 0.95 million examples per second, and one pass of the data can be finished  around 7 minutes.
+million examples per second.
+One pass of the data (which is good enough) costs around 7 minutes.